itacentury/CenturyPackageBO1/README.md

 Files Go Into /dev_hdd0/tmp/raw/[scriptsgohere]

-If you don't have a raw folder, create one
+If you don't have the raw folder, create one.

-sprx as usual in: /dev_hdd0/tmp
+InfinityOps.sprx as usual in: /dev_hdd0/tmp

 eboot as usual in your game folder [USRDIR]